jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/GUIDE.md

 _Part of the "zero to vanilla web developer and test engineer" workshop (zero, as in zero prior knowledge)_

+I have tried to use as few tools and helpers as possible to demonstrate a UI testing framework using only w3c-driver and chromedriver.
+The only either requirement is having Node installed.

 # Create a repo on github

 Github is a service where you can keep your code, and make it available to others.